richardgaywood/paydata.org/content/archive/matrix_backport/introduction.md

 ---
-title: Backporting the 6e Matrix into 5e
+title: Introduction
 linkTitle: Introduction
 type: docs
-draft: true
-date: 2020-07-19
+date: 2020-07-26
 weight: 10
+description: What I'm trying to do
 ---

 The SR6e ruleset contains a gently streamlined version of the Matrix rules from Shadowrun 5e; these have several useful changes that reduce book-keeping and give deckers a simpler and more agile action economy.